 Section 13.
 Work Made for Hire.
 In the course of his duties, Employee may create intellectual property rights in his work product that may be capable of protection under the copyright, trademark or patent laws of the United States or another country (the "Work Product").
 The parties agree that any Intellectual Property rights in Work Product created by Employee shall be deemed WORKS MADE FOR HIRE and shall belong to and be the exclusive property of Company.
 This shall include any rights created by 17 USC Section 201(b) as it relates to Company's ownership of copyrights created by this Agreement.
-Employee further agrees to waive any and all claims for compensation or benefits derived from the creation, use or sale of such Work Product by Company and shall execute all documents required to evidence ownership of said Work Product by Company's request.
+Employee further agrees to waive any and all claims for compensation or benefits derived from the creation, use or sale of such Work Product by Company and shall execute all documents required to evidence ownership of said Work Product by Company at Company's request.
 In addition, Employee shall not be granted any type of license to use any work product for his own benefit.
-If for any reason, the Work Product is not considered a work made for hire under applicable law, Employee does hereby assign and transfer to Company, its successors, and assigns, the entire right, title and interest in and to the copyright/patent and trademarks in the Work Product and any registrations and copyright/patent or trademark applications relating thereto and any renewals and extensions thereof; in and to all works based upon, derived from, or incorporating the Work Product; in and to all income, royalties, damages, claims and payments now or hereinafter due or payable with respect to the Work Product, and in all causes of action, either in law or in equity for past, present, or future infringement based on the copyrights/patents or trademarks, and in and to all rights corresponding to the foregoing throughout the world.
+If for any reason, the Work Product is not considered a work made for hire under applicable law, Employee does hereby assign and transfer to Company, its successors, and assigns, the entire right, title and interest in and to the copyright/patent and trademarks in the Work Product and any registrations and copyright/patent or trademark applications relating thereto income, royalties, damages, claims and payments now or hereinafter due or payable with respect to the Work Product, and in all causes of action, either in law or in equity for past, present, or future infringement based on the copyright/patents or trademarks, and in and to all rights corresponding to the foregoing throughout the world.
 Employee agrees to execute all papers and to perform such acts as Company may deem necessary to secure for Company or its designee the rights herein assigned.